Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==
+= 1.0.12 =
+* Improved integration with Complianz
+* Fix: Gutenberg shortcode not recognized

 = 1.0.11 =
 * Fix: WordPress basepath detection in pdf generation
 * Fix: php 8 compatibility